Congratulations New PAES Labs

 Read on for pricing/funding info, planning ideas & helpful tips!

-If students experience PAES prior to going out to their first work experience in the community, they will be better prepared.
-They will have found out what work skills they are good at, and what work skills they like to do.
+If students experience PAES prior to their first job, they will be better prepared.
+In PAES, they will have found out what work skills they are good at, and what work skills they like to do.
 But also, and importantly they will have learned and practiced the positive work behaviors that are expected on a job site.
 Because of all of this, their first work experience will be planned based on their proven work skills, abilities and work strengths.
 Therefore, they will be positioned for a positive first work experience, that will set them up for work success in the future.

 Your PAES lab can be in a school or out in the community.
 Because PAES is recommended for Middle School and High School students when they are starting their transition planning, these are great choice locations.
 As an alternative, some PAES labs are in 18-21 program sites; however we want to catch students early with PAES, so often times if PAES is in the 18-21 program, the Middle School or High School students are transported to this site.
 And/or the districts often times "work backwards" getting their students in earlier and earlier each year, until they are getting their students through PAES in Middle or High School.
 In fact, some 18-21 programs are servicing 95% or more high school and middle school students in their PAES lab.
 Others eventually move their PAES lab physically to a program site where students served are younger as they work backwards in their transition programming; by eventually serving students at the beginning of their transition with PAES.
 Many districts see PAES as the starting point to transition planning.
 Here's a great idea: Do you have a city bus?
 If so, consider requiring your students to take the city bus to work in the PAES lab each day.
 They will not only learn and practice how to use the city bus to get to work, they will also be in the habit of taking a bus to work each day.
 You can also consider a site in your community, like in a business in your community that is looking to increase their employment pool, or in an alternative school property or you can lease a retail store or community site.
 Some PAES labs have their students walk to work by walking to the PAES lab each day.
 Either way, these options get the students accustomed to "going to work".
 Another advantage of a community site is the natural connection to local businesses for community job site placements for employment, work experiences, internships, short term volunteer work experiences, customized employment and of course, competitive employment.